-The Office of the General Counsel has determined that these regulations meet the applicable standards provided in subsections 2(a) and 2(b)(2) of Executive Order No. 12778.
 The provisions of this rule will not have a retroactive effect prior to the effective date.
 The provisions of this rule will preempt state and local laws to the extent such state and local laws are inconsistent herewith.
-The administrative appeal provisions published at 7 CFR parts 11 and 780 must be exhausted before any action for judicial review may be brought.
+The administrative appeal provisions published at 7 CFR part 11 must be exhausted before any action for judicial review may be brought.